 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence that appropriately uses prepositions of place and combinations with definite articles according to the given rules.
+Instruction: Choose the correct sentence that properly uses the prepositions of place and the combinations with definite articles according to the given rules.

 1.

-"En" is incorrectly used after "fuera"; it should be "fuera de".
+"En" is incorrectly used after "fuera"; it must be "fuera de".

 2.